joriscode/sbk-central/README.md

-# sbk-central
+# spl-central
 Central repository for Sbk formulas

 # Usage
-Add your new formula by adding a new formula file description to the repository.
+Add your new formula by creating a new formula file in the _formulas/_ directory.
+See the existing files as example.